Leosweetly/Smarttext-ai/TESTING.md

 Tests are automatically run in the CI pipeline on:
 - Pull requests to the main branch
 - Pushes to the main branch

+### Skipping Cypress Tests in CI

+If Cypress tests are blocking deployment, you can skip them by setting the `SKIP_CYPRESS` environment variable to `true` in the GitHub repository secrets.
+This is useful when you need to deploy changes quickly and the Cypress tests are failing due to issues that are not critical for the deployment.

+For more information on how to skip Cypress tests in CI, see the [Cypress Testing Guide](CYPRESS_TESTING.md).

 ## Accessibility Testing